rust-lang/rust/guide.md

 Rust the set of "input" files is not necessary known up-front.
 In theory, you can have `#[path="/dev/random"] mod foo;`.

-To solve (or explicitly refuse to solve) these problems rust analyzer uses the concept of source root.
+To solve (or explicitly refuse to solve) these problems rust-analyzer uses the concept of source root.
 Roughly speaking, source roots is a contents of a directory on a file systems, like `/home/matklad/projects/rustraytracer/**.rs`.